edkreuk/FMD_FRAMEWORK/FMD_FRAMEWORK_DEPLOYMENT.md

 **Domain settings**

-Define the name for the Integration Domain, and you can add 1 or more business domains.
+Define the name for the Main Domain, and you can add 1 or more business domains.

 ```python